oculus-samples/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 In addition to these settings, you need to set __Deeplink Type__ to __Enabled__ and add an image for your destination.
 In the case of SharedSpaces, the destination is __Audience__ is set to __Everyone__.

+## 3. <a id="D3">Data Use Checkup</a>

+You will need to request access to platform data needed by SharedSpaces.
+Under __Data Use Checkup__, add the following items and submit for certification.

++  User ID
++  User Profile
++  Deep Linking
++  Friends
++  Invites

+## 4. <a id="D4">Photon Configuration</a>

+You will also need to create a Photon AppID and configure the app to use it.
+Find instructions for this [here](../Plugins/PhotonNetDriver/Documentation/PhotonNetDriver.md#photon-appid).

 <div style="text-align: right; padding: 10pt;">&#x25A0;</div>